sethxd/sethxd.github.io/_posts/2015-11-05-freecodecamp-bonfire-smallest-common-multiple.md

 desc: "A freeCodeCamp assignment to find the smallest common multiple that can be evenly divided by two numbers, along with all numbers in their sequence."
 tags: webdev freecodecamp
 published: true
-title: "freecodecamp bonfire: smallest common multiple"
+title: "freeCodeCamp Bonfire: Smallest Common Multiple"
 ---

 Oh man, this one was a doozy.
 Here's the assignment: